Brisbane Discover Discovery Centres | Visit a Discovery Centre Today!

 Outside there is Queensland’s first nature play space, which includes water play, climbing features, discovery trails and sculptural artworks.
 Play elements are inspired by features and materials found in nature rather than standard park play equipment.
 Children of all ages (and adults who wish they hadn’t grown up!) are able to explore the area and discover interesting facts and stories about the forest.

 Karawatha Forest Discovery Centre is located at 149 Acacia Road, Karawatha.
-Click here to visit the website.
+Click here to read our detailed review.

 Rediscover Indigiscapes with its all-new Discovery Centre and Indigi Café.
 You can also explore the great natural bushland surrounding the centre, take one of the self-guided bushwalks, explore the many themed botanical gardens, or go wild on the adventure playground with flying fox.
 Learn more about sustainable living, visit the new theatrette and join in the regular community activities and events during school holidays and weekends.